 The role of generational cohorts: comparing approaches to innovation using internal networks

-Farr-Wharton, R, Brunetto, Y, Farr-Wharton, B & Bresolin, F in press, 'The role of generational cohorts: comparing approaches to innovation using internal networks', International Journal of Innovation Management, vol. 18, no. 4.
+Farr-Wharton, R, Brunetto, Y, Farr-Wharton, B & Bresolin, F 2014, 'The role of generational cohorts: comparing approaches to innovation using internal networks', International Journal of Innovation Management, vol. 18, no. 4.

 Published version available from: